grainne82/grainne82.github.io/pages/datatypes.md

 The AIQ API can also help create customer accounts during implementation or updating of the AIQ system.

-Use the `UpdateCustomer` method can either:
+Use the `UpdateCustomer` method to:
--	Automatically create customers based on a client’s source data.
+-	Create customers based on a client’s source data automatically.
--	Be used as part of an initial batch import from a previous system.
+-	Perform part of an initial batch import from a previous system.

-### Batch Invoice Data
+## Batch Invoice Data
 We tailor AIQ API integrations to meet our customer’s needs.
 For many integrations, this means creating batch sales invoices and sales receipts, and then allocating them using separate API methods, one transaction at a time, using methods such as the following:

 -	`CreateBatchSalesInvoiceGetBackTransactionID`